-- It is a supplement to Original Medicare — you need to have Original Medicare in place in order to sign up for Medigap.
+- It is a supplement to Original Medicare.
+You need to have Original Medicare in place to sign up for Medigap.

-- There are ten existing Medigap plans, indicated by a letter (i.e., Plan A, B, C and so on).
-They are administered by private insurance companies, but coverage is fairly standard within each plan.
+- There are ten existing Medigap plans, indicated by a letter (i.e., Plan A, B, C, and so on).
+They are administered by private insurance companies, but coverage is pretty standard within each plan.

 - You will still receive Medicare Parts A and B. Medicare Supplement Insurance will pick up some (but not all) of the costs associated with these Parts.
-Select plans may also feature additional coverage outside of your region and even outside of the U.S. — so it’s worth considering if you travel frequently.
-Part D coverage is not available with Supplemental Insurance, so you will need to purchase a stand alone drug plan if you want that coverage.
+Select plans may also feature additional coverage outside of your region and even outside of the U.S., so it’s worth considering if you travel frequently.
+Part D prescription drug coverage is not available with Supplemental Insurance, so you will need to purchase a stand-alone drug plan if you want that coverage.

 Compare Medicare Advantage and Medigap